 It’s important not to suffer in silence during the menopause.
 We’re experts at treating women’s health concerns and offer a range of private gynaecology services, including help for female continence issues, in a comfortable, discreet and reassuring environment in the heart of the Wealden countryside.

-Contact our Private Patient team in confidence today by completing our online form or by calling 01580 363158.
+Contact our Private Patient team in confidence today on Livechat, by completing our online form or by calling 01580 363158.

 Published on 23 June 2022